Fees Schedule for Graduate Programs

 Notify all graduate units of your decision to accept/decline their offers of admission.
 Otherwise, you will be invoiced for all programs to which you have been admitted.

-January 15, 2016 (for students registering in the Winter session), you will be required to show proof of payment and register at SGS.
-A late registration fee of $44 plus $5 per additional day to a maximum of $94 will be charged.
+January 12, 2018 (for students registering in the Winter session), you will be required to show proof of payment and register at SGS.
+Please complete the online late registration form and online payment here.
+Once completed, SGS will change your ACORN status to "INVITed", which will allow you to register.

 All graduate students must pay a minimum degree fee.
 This fee is based upon the full-time program length for each graduate